AISViz/AISdb/docs/source/docker.rst

 In some cases, Postgres may preferred over SQLite.
 Postgres offers improved concurrency and scalability over SQLite, at the cost of requiring more disk space and compute resources.
-The easiest and recommended way to use AISDB with the Postgresql database is via docker (to manually install depencies, see :ref:`webapp`).
+The easiest and recommended way to use AISDB with the Postgresql database is via docker (to manually install dependencies, see :ref:`webapp`).
 To get started, navigate to the repository root directory, and ensure docker and docker-compose are installed.
 Start the AIS receiver, database server, and postgres database docker images.
 Sudo permissions may be required for Docker and docker-compose.